310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 So I’ll proudly yell my own catchphrase with my head held high!

-“The black flames are the mark of effort!
+“The black flame is the mark of effort!
 The burning fighting spirit, stained with the soil of the earth!!”

 “Ryusei Black, Nagumo Tetora!”

 “With the five of us together!
 We are Ryuseitai…!”
 {% endbubble %}

 ## Chapter 3

 {% img /img/es/eventstory/cometshow/ep3.jpg %}

 {% bubble Chiaki v2 %}